Management Base

 Compliance Promotion System

 Also, we have established channels for consultation and making reports at each of our overseas group companies.
+In order to further increase the effectiveness of this system, we are continuing to work to improve awareness and understanding among employees.

 Flow after report is received via the Helpline